Death on Lake Michigan’s Left Coast

 At the beach, the cool lake breeze was welcome against the weekend’s sunburns.
 The campers downed the last Spotted Cows and splashed at the shoreline.
-When the wind built velocity and began blowing from the northeast, they donned hoodies and huddled on damp beach towels.
+When the wind northeast wind built velocity, they donned hoodies and huddled on damp beach towels.

 As the waves kicked up, one of the five noticed a spot where the water was oddly flat.
 It was eddying, sand appearing intermittently.
 “A sandbar!
 Let’s go out there!” shouted the camper over the wind and ever-louder waves.
 The other four peered from under their hoods and they too spotted a sandbar not far from shore.

-One camper turned around and gasped.
+Amara turned around and gasped.
 The others turned and saw they were farther from the beach than they thought.
-Massive waves rolled toward shore, crashing violently on the beach where they left their hoodies.
-“Like an ocean,” one of them uttered, her words lost in the din of wind and waves.
+Massive waves rolled toward shore, crashing onto the beach where they left their hoodies.
+“Like an ocean,” Malik uttered, his words lost in the din of wind and waves.
 They looked at one another, now a little intimidated by Lake Michigan.
 Rested but cold, they waded off the sandbar for the 20-yard swim to shore.

 Sometimes the most momentous consequences result from the most trivial decisions.
 Like swimming to a sandbar in Lake Michigan to prolong a long summer weekend.
 The campers had heard of the Lake’s stealthy currents, but they had reached the sandbar OK.
 They had heard of rip tides but did not know the overpowering currents frequently occur around sandbars.
+They started to swim back to the shoreline.
 Between the sandbar and the beach, the campers became separated.
 Individually they learned that Lake Michigan is unforgiving.
 It gives an unsuspecting swimmer only one chance.

 Within moments of one another, three campers dragged themselves onto the beach.
 Wide-eyed with fear from battling a rip tide, they scanned the surf for their two companions.
 They yelled above the roaring waves and peered into rolling white caps.
 There was no sign of either one.
 They dashed to yank phones from their gear.
 Their frantic calls to 911 dropped, and they remembered they were in a dead zone.

-At the south end of the park, a man walking his dog spotted a limp woman in shallow water and pulled her to shore.
+At the south end of the park, a man walking his dog spotted a limp woman in shallow water and pulled Surya to shore.
 His calls to 911 also dropped.
-He witnessed the fourth camper’s last breath right there on the beach.
-The fifth camper was the man to whom she was engaged.
-Two weeks later, his body was spotted floating in Lake Michigan 120 miles to the north.
+He witnessed Surya’s last breath right there on the beach.
+Two weeks later, the body of Surya’s fiance Steven was spotted floating in Lake Michigan 120 miles to the north.

 Unauthorized use is prohibited